Ubax/a11y-kata/4-pitfalls/4.04-focus/README.md

 <details>
 <summary>Problem 1</summary>

 Focusable elements don’t have an outline or a visual indicator when they receive focus.
 This makes it hard for keyboard users to know where they are on the page.
+[WCAG 2.4.7 Focus Visible](https://www.w3.org/WAI/WCAG21/Understanding/focus-visible)

 </details>
 <details>
 <summary>Solution for problem 1</summary>

-In the `<style>` block, remove the `outline: none;` property.
+Remove `outline: none;` from the `<style>` block to ensure focus is visibly highlighted.

 </details>

 <details>
 <summary>Problem 2</summary>

-Visual order is modified vis CSS.
-The focus order follows the structure of the DOM tree.
-If CSS changes this order, it can confuse keyboard users.
+CSS is altering the visual order, but the focus follows the DOM structure, causing confusion for keyboard users.
+[WCAG 2.4.3 Focus Order](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html)

 </details>
 <details>
 <summary>Solution for problem 2</summary>

-Remove the `order` property from the CSS.
-Using the `order` property can cause the visual order to not match the logical order, making navigation harder.
+Remove the `order` property from the CSS to ensure the visual and focus order align.
 Learn more on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Ordering_flex_items#the_order_property_and_accessibility).

 </details>

 <details>
 <summary>Problem 3</summary>

-When the side menu is hidden, the focus can still go there because it’s still part of the DOM tree.
+When the side menu is hidden, focus can still navigate to it because it remains in the DOM.

 </details>
 <details>
 <summary>Solution for problem 3</summary>

-Here are two possible solutions:
+Two possible solutions:

 1. Using the [`inert`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) attribute
    ```js